andrewgioia/EchoPHP/README.md

     $echomtg = new EchoPHP();
     $echomtg->initSession();

-Note: `initSession()` will check to see if your auth token has been saved to your current session; if it isn't, it posts to `/user/auth` to sign in you.
+Note: `initSession()` will check to see if your auth token has been saved to your current session; if it isn't, it posts to `/user/auth` to sign you in.

 ## Usage

-This wrapper class is in development, check below for the currently supported api calls.
+This wrapper class is in development, check below for the currently supported API calls.

 ### Managing Inventory